 With age, you slowly lose the care factor about what other people think.
 There are a lot of people in my world who think that because they enjoy filling their weekends with lunches, parties and a minute-to-minute, second-to-second schedule, I should be doing the same.
 People think I am odd and at times, my thirst for space, can come across as being anti-social.
 I’m not anti-social, my mind just ticks in a way that is different to extroverts.
 In a world where people are constantly making noise on social media and wherever else they can, I crave only silence and space.

 One of the hardest things to sift through as an empath is what emotions belong to me and what feelings belong to others.
 I can be at home and feel like there is a dark, thick fog hanging over me – is that mine to own and feel or is someone else close by clogging my space?
 By far, my worst case scenario is among crowds.
 There is just so much energy and it feels like the volume is switched beyond anything that is remotely reasonable or tolerable to me.

 As humans, we’re obsessed with labels

 Introvert.
 Extrovert.
 Ambivert.
 Empath.
 Humans are obsessed with labels.
 Whatever you identify with, I think we can all agree that what the world is in most need of right now, is empathy.
-Not labels.
-Not more platforms where anonymous keyboard warriors can wreak havoc.
-Not more people voicing their opinions without thinking about how those thoughts may make others feel.
+Not labels or more platforms where anonymous keyboard warriors can wreak havoc; not more people voicing their opinions without thinking about how those thoughts may make others feel.